LaurentRDC/pandoc-plot/docs/manual-content.md

 ```

-or on the command line, using pandoc's `-M/--metadata` flag:
+or on the command line, using the pandoc `-M/--metadata` flag:

 ```bash
 pandoc --filter pandoc-plot -M plot-configuration=/path/to/file.yml ...